-Whether such innovations might be good or bad for human society, creativity, social cohesion, rights, and employment, is a vital question.
+Whether such innovations might be good or bad for human society, creativity, social cohesion, rights, and employment, is an important question.

-On the surface, one vague answer might appear to be ‘creative jobs’, but while the networked economy might be building more and more platforms for creative people, be they writers, musicians, designers, artists, photographers, and so on, it is also making it much harder for them to earn a living, as their services are commoditised by the network effect.
+On the face of it, the vague answer might seem to be ‘creative jobs’, but while the digital economy might be building more and more platforms for creative people – writers, musicians, designers, and so on – it is also making it much harder for them to earn a living, as their services are commoditised by the network effect.

-Where the balance is struck, and whether intelligent machines will make more and more people redundant in the workplace or do the opposite by enhancing their human capabilities may come down to whether our policymakers and strategists have even considered these futures – and, of course, whether human beings will tolerate it for long.
+Where the balance is struck, and whether intelligent machines will make more and more people redundant in the workplace, or do the opposite by enhancing their capabilities, may come down to whether our policymakers and strategists have even considered these futures – and, of course, whether human beings will tolerate it for long.

 And it will also come down to our levels of real-world investment in what the government already accepts is a key technology set for the UK’s prosperity.
-So the fact that the UK’s investment levels are lamentable when set alongside those of our technology partner, Japan, is unfortunate for the technologists, but a comfort for the alarmists and anyone else who worries about The Terminator. © Chris Middleton 2016
+So the fact that the UK’s investment levels are lamentable when set alongside those of our technology partner, Japan, is unfortunate for the technologists, but a comfort for the alarmists.

 Edited, earlier versions of these two reports were first published by Diginomica.